 How to Plant Kohlrabi Seeds

 Kohlrabi seed propagation starts with fertile soil.
-When starting kohlrabi from seeds, plant the seeds about ¼ inch deep in rows that are 2 feet apart.
-Seedlings will emerge within 4-7 days and should be thinned to 4-6 inches apart in the row.
+When starting kohlrabi from seeds, plant the seeds about ¼ inch (0.5 cm.) deep in rows that are 2 feet (61 cm.) apart.
+Seedlings will emerge within 4-7 days and should be thinned to 4-6 inches (10 to 15 cm.) apart in the row.

-The “bulb” is at its peak when it has grown to 2-3 inches across; larger kohlrabi tends to be woody and tough.
+The “bulb” is at its peak when it has grown to 2-3 inches (5 to 7.5 cm.) across; larger kohlrabi tends to be woody and tough.